 Our Thanksgiving Drive kicks into high gear along with the start of each new school year.
 All Broward County Schools have the option to sign on to participate with collections and referrals for families.
-Our 14 different school-based distribution sites work with more than 170 schools to ensure that all recipient families receive 6-10 bags of groceries along with their gift card or perishables to complete their Thanksgiving meal.
-Recipient families are identified by Broward County School Social workers and other reputable agencies like The Boys and Girls Club, Firewall Centers and the Susan B. Anthony Recovery Center.
+With our 14 different school-based distribution sites working with more than 190 schools to ensure that all recipient families receive 6-10 bags of groceries along with their gift card or perishables to complete their Thanksgiving meal.
+Recipient families are identified by Broward County School Social workers and other reputable agencies like The Boys and Girls Club and Firewall Centers.

 None of this just happens.
 Every item collected, every school signed on, and every community and business partner who assist their local schools become a vital part of the project.
 Imagine going to your local grocery store and purchasing 200 jars of peanut butter or 800 soups.
 Not an easy or inexpensive task.
 If a company asks each employee to bring in 4 or a school asks each student to bring in 1, the task becomes much more manageable.
 These collections are the sum of all who participate.
 We invite you to join us by partnering with your local distribution school to assist families nearby to where you live and work.

-If you share our team’s passion for helping others and recycling quality goods, please consider joining us in the process.
+Our Boutiques are run by a team of Harvest Drive Volunteers fondly referred to as “Worker Bee” Volunteers.
+If you share our passion for helping others and recycling quality goods then Harvest Drive is right for you!
 Volunteer opportunities are available during our November distributions as well as during our weekly sorting activities.
-If you have time, donations or simply connections to linen or toy manufacturers to share with us, please reach out to Holly Stracquadaine at firstname.lastname@example.org or 954-465-0042
+We welcome connections to companies to acquire new donations, toys or linen items.
+Please reach out to us by contacting email@example.com or Holly Stracquadaine at firstname.lastname@example.org or 954-465-0042.

 The Harvest Drive begins each school year by donating hundreds of new, filled backpacks to Broward County Schools students who could not otherwise afford them.
 We fondly remember how exciting it was to start each fall with new school supplies.
 Unfortunately, there are many students in Broward County who cannot afford to purchase backpacks and the supplies that the teachers require each year.
 Working in conjunction with civic organizations and business partners, we are able to provide students with the excitement and the materials necessary to start the school year off successfully.